psoerensen/qgg/cran-comments.md

 ## Submission
-This is a new submission where:
+This is a new submission:

 * Fixed issue with depencies on C11 has been removed
 * Major revision of documentation